CPE530-ONLINE/Lab/README.md

 Contains MCU firmware sources, build files, and ChipWhisperer support code.
 This area is used by labs that compile or program target firmware.

-### `support/mcu/simpleserial-base-lab2/`

-Contains the Lab 2 SimpleSerial firmware and generated build artifacts for the ChipWhisperer Nano target.

-### `README.md`

-This file.
-It provides the top-level setup instructions and a map of the repository.

 ## Typical Workflow

 Once the repository is set up, the usual workflow is: